jdcloudcom/en/documentation/Elastic-Compute/Virtual-Machines/Linux-Troubleshooting/Fault-Class/Linux-system-message-log-error-kernel-TCP-time-wait-bucket-table-overflowt.md

 This parameter does not support infinite increase.
 The specific supported adjustment values ​​are related to the server specifications (bandwidth, CPU).

 If it is maintained after adjustment, evaluate whether it is normal business traffic.
-If it it the normal business traffic, it is recommended to introduce load balancer and other services in the front end of the server to distribute traffic to reduce the traffic load of a single server.
+If it it the normal business traffic, it is recommended to introduce Load Balancer and other services in the front end of the server to distribute traffic to reduce the traffic load of a single server.